rochacbruno/impedimenta/etc/cubox-notes.markdown

 Success?
 The kernel and initramfs images are loaded into memory sucessfully, and the kernel starts booting.

+However, the root filesystem fails to mount sucessfully.
+That was the intended benefit of this exercise.

+    Uncompressing Linux... done, booting the kernel.
+    m25p80 spi0.0: unrecognized JEDEC id 20ba16
+    Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0)

 get root filesystem off SD card
 ===============================